CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/AppLayer/API/BB_VAPI_Stack_Demonstrator.md

-# Automotive API Framework
+# VAPI Stack Demonstrator

 ## BB Tags(s)
 <!-- Tag(s) define in which area(s) (cloud, in-vehicle) the BB is executed, and what type of BB it is (tool, process, microservice) -->
-BB-SC
+S-BB

 ## Functional Clusters
 <!-- In which Functional Cluster the BB be located; if none of the existing fit new required -->